 As with the other aptitude tests, the KPMG numerical reasoning test is provided by Cubiks.
 You can practise for this numerical assessment with the Cubiks–style KPMG numerical test practice questions included in this pack.

-Although KPMG is secretive about the group exercise in the launch pad, you can be sure of a few things: There will be other candidates competing against you, and you will be assessed against the KPMG behavioural capabilities.
+In the KPMG group exercise, there are other candidates competing against you, and you are assessed against the KPMG behavioural capabilities.
 Each group of about six people is given a brief with a number of separate tasks.
 For example, you may have to decide on a new app that KMG can use.
 The tasks are split up into different sections—one task may be the branding and naming of the app, another may be the actual app, another may be how you are going to implement it, etc. Throughout the group exercise, you are assessed on the KPMG behavioural capabilities:

 Our PrepPack™ is a terrific way to learn more about how you can prepare for group exercises.

 The KPMG partner interview is about 20 minutes long and, again, focuses on the behavioural capabilities.
 Some example questions include:

 When answering these questions, you should do so using the STAR method, where applicable, as this gives the partner a full picture of how you dealt with an issue and how you overcame the difficulties.